In Awe of China

 The 'Scenes from Life' paper below is a fantastical 18th century paper from the Chinese bedroom at Belvoir, faithfully reproduced by Allyson McDermott.
 These are currently only available in sections, but according to Allyson they work beautifully as individual framed prints or screens.

 The craze for chinoiserie was partly due to women's fascination for these imported (or created) products.
 Women quickly became avid collectors of chinoiserie and

 the style came to be seen by some as a feminine indulgence.
 Many of the famous chinoiserie and porcelain collectors were women - Queen Mary, the Duchess of Queensbury, Queen Anne, Henrietta Howard.
-According to Porter (The Chinese Taste) , it seems largely to have been women who did the looking, judging, admiring and possessing of these items and there was a strong association between women and the production of all things chinoiserie.
+According to Porter in his book The Chinese Taste , it seems largely to have been women who did the looking, judging, admiring and possessing of these items and there was a strong association between women and the production of all things chinoiserie.